nep-knm New Economics Papers

 Date: 2018–08

-URL: http://d.repec.org/n?u=RePEc:pra:mprapa:88276&r=knm
+URL: https://d.repec.org/n?u=RePEc:pra:mprapa:88276

-This nep-knm issue is ©2018 by Laura Ştefănescu.
+This nep-knm issue is ©2018 by Laura Nicola-Gavrila.
 It is provided as is without any express or implied warranty.
 It may be freely redistributed in whole or in part for any purpose.
 If distributed in part, please include this notice.

-General information on the NEP project can be found at http://nep.repec.org.
+General information on the NEP project can be found at https://nep.repec.org.
 For comments please write to the director of NEP, Marco Novarese at <director@nep.repec.org>.
 Put “NEP” in the subject, otherwise your mail may be rejected.

-NEP’s infrastructure is sponsored by the School of Economics and Finance of Massey University in New Zealand.
+NEP’s infrastructure is sponsored by the Griffith Business School of Griffith University in Australia.